arslanmusaddiq/1DT308-Introductory-Project/labs/5_iot_traffic_light.md

 # The IoT Traffic Light

 The previous tasks has been a single LoPy4 device on its own without any communication.
-In this final assignment we connect our LoPy4 to internet over WiFi and push information to an online server.
+In this final lab we connect our LoPy4 to internet over WiFi and push information to an online server.

  * Simple Internet Of Things (IoT) scenario
- * Connect Lopy4 by WiFi.
+ * Connect Lopy4 by WiFi
  * Synchronize with cloud using MQTT

 **Requirement**: The IoT traffic light should be connected to another light, and they should communicate.

+That means that your two light should communicate over the network, if one light is green the other should react accordingly.

 ## Rules

 This task is going to be conducted in a group of students.
 All students must be active during all steps of the assignment.

 During the assignment you may discuss the assignment with students outside the group.
 You may help other groups but you may NOT do all steps for them, or share any code.
 Note that these rules change between assignments.

 ## Knowledge Components